Representation of the People Bill is a good day for democracy - but further steps are needed to safeguard our politics

 On the absence of a commitment to restore the independence of the Electoral Commission:

-“The government’s decision not to restore the independence of the Electoral Commission is a baffling omission.
-Public confidence depends on the Electoral Commission being independent of ministers and answerable to Parliament, not the government of the day.
-(1) Labour’s apparent abandonment of its principled stance in opposition - and briefly in government - leaves the watchdog highly vulnerable to political pressure.
-(2) We hope ministers will see the error of their ways before it’s too late.”
+“It’s baffling that the government has chosen not to restore the independence of the Electoral Commission.
+Public confidence that our elections are free and fair depends on the Commission being independent of the government of the day - a point Labour made repeatedly not that long ago.
+Their apparent change of heart leaves the watchdog highly vulnerable to political pressure.
+We hope ministers will see the error of their ways before it’s too late.”

 On voter registration measures: